My Marshall DSL40CR Amplifier Review

 - Channel 1: Clean Channel.
 People always rave about how Fender is the best clean channel amplifier out there.
 I’m pretty sure that Marshall never comes up in the conversation but maybe it should.
 The clean channel is clean, warm, and also has a nice top end (think RHCP).
 The clean channel handles pedals really well also.
 While you can run dirt pedals into it the two crunch channels are where I live.

-- Crunch Channel 1 (green): This is one of my favourite channels on the amplifier.
+- Crunch Channel 1 (green): This is one of my favorite channels on the amplifier.
 I run it with an off-clean tone that works well for Rhythm guitar and the first gain stage of my solos.
 This will cover anything from blues to classic rock in terms of it’s voicing.

 - Crunch Channel 2 (red): This channel is where I live for soloing.
-Tone wise to my ear, it’s the same as the other Crunch channel so I usually run it with more gain and more volume.
+Tone-wise to my ear, it’s the same as the other Crunch channel so I usually run it with more gain and more volume.
 This makes for a very consistent guitar tone.
 I don’t know why more amp companies do this!

 - Ultragain Channel: I don’t use this channel much.
 I have been known to use when I am doing a Santana cover where I want thick, fat distortion and lead tones.
 This channel is also good if you like an “80’s Chug” sound.
 It can be used for those folks who enjoy Djenting but for what I like the crunch channels rock.